Books About Miniature Lamps and About Other Antique Lighting

 Lanterns That Lit Our World by

 Anthony Hobson, 1991.
-This little soft cover book has lots of
+This little soft cover book has lots

-more general discussion, the book devotes individual chapters to each of the
+parts.
+After the more general discussion, the book devotes

-major lantern manufacturers, shows illustrations of their products and
+illustrations of their products and discusses their history.

 |